Stem Cell ResearchStem cell research with label-free 3D live cell imaging

 (*plus, the next generation holotomographic technology used to make these movies is sold at a fraction of the cost of a standard confocal)

-Long Term Live Imaging of Mouse Embryonic Stem Cells for 9,5 hours!
-Part 1
+Long Term Live Imaging of Mouse Embryonic Stem Cells for 34 hours!

 Long Term Live Imaging of Mouse Embryonic Stem Cells for 48 hours!
 Part 2